xuandinh1907/sentiment-analysis-on-Tomato-movie-review/README.md

 ## Dataset
 [Kaggle dataset](https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews/data)
+We also include dataset in this repo : train.tsv , test.tsv , sampleSubmission.csv

 ## Our approach
 Our approach is to use TF-IDF to vectorize reviews.
 Model we use is One versus Rest (a Logistic Regression version)